php-dev-br/laravel-doc-pt-br/hashing.md

 <a name="introduction"></a>
 ## Introduction

 The Laravel `Hash` [facade](facades.md) provides secure Bcrypt hashing for storing user passwords.
-If you are using the built-in `LoginController` and `RegisterController` classes that are included with your Laravel application, they will automatically use Bcrypt for registration and authentication.
+If you are using the `AuthController` controller that is included with your Laravel application, it will automatically use Bcrypt for registration and authentication.

-> {tip} Bcrypt is a great choice for hashing passwords because its "work factor" is adjustable, which means that the time it takes to generate a hash can be increased as hardware power increases.
+Bcrypt is a great choice for hashing passwords because its "work factor" is adjustable, which means that the time it takes to generate a hash can be increased as hardware power increases.

 <a name="basic-usage"></a>
 ## Basic Usage